mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/text-to-speech.md

 ]
 ```

-> Premium Voices are chargeable.
-See the [pricing page for more information](https://www.vonage.com/communications-apis/voice/pricing).
+> Premium Voices are chargeable at a rate of €0.0027 per 100 characters.

 ### Supported Languages